cncf/tag-contributor-strategy/website/content/maintainers/community/contributor-growth-framework/motivation.md

 **Capture everything that is relevant:** If someone is interested in a particular tech or subproject, add that in the notes section of their profile.
 If they continuously engage in the subproject or conversations around it, add a tag.

-Is a community member interested in speaking at events or writing blogs?
+Is a community member interested in speaking at events or writing blog posts?
 Maybe someone expressed interest in working on a particular feature or taking the next step in the contributor ladder six months from now.
 Combine that with tasks so you remember to follow-up.
 You can even track things like who received what swag, ensuring you don't resend the same goodie twice.

 1. **Leverage "tasks" for anything that needs a follow up:** Whether a blog post someone wanted to write or additional info you promised to provide.
 If it's an action item and you won't tackle it right away, create a task.